codeFliers/JAVA-EE/README.md

                 try {
                     System.out.println(3);
                     //The required facilities in order for the application
-                    //to further interact with the current request and response are accessible ServletResponse response = asyncContext.getResponse();
+                    //to further interact with the current request and response, we make them accessible ServletResponse response = asyncContext.getResponse();
                     response.setContentType("text/plain");
                     PrintWriter out = response.getWriter();